UM-Bridge/umbridge/joss/paper.md

 Further, support for running UM-Bridge models in cloud environments at large scale is being developed.

 # Acknowledgements
-We would like to acknowledge support from Robert Scheichl and Christian Mezzanotte.
+We would like to acknowledge support from Robert Scheichl and Cristian Mezzanotte.
 Parno's effort was supported by  Office of Naval Research MURI grant N00014-20-1-2595.